SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 on darwin_amd64
 ```

-## Terraform providers
+## Terraform core concepts

+Below are the core Terraform concepts:

+### Providers

 Terraform makes use of *providers* to connect the Terraform engine to the supported cloud platform.
+A provider can be a number of things other than the cloud.

-A provider is a *Terraform plugin* that serves as a *translation layer*, allowing Terraform to communicate with a variety of cloud providers, databases, and services.
+It's a *Terraform plugin* that serves as a *translation layer*, allowing Terraform to communicate with a variety of cloud providers, databases, and services.

 Terraform's most popular providers, including major cloud providers: